smooch/Smooch-Slack-dispatcher/readme.md

 * Run `npm start` to start the service

-* Use a service like ngrok.io to expose endpoint to
+* Use a service like ngrok.io to expose endpoint for webhook events

+* Configure the events array at the top of the _events.js_ file.

 ## Deployment